parrt/msds501/notes/data-in-memory.md

 At this point, we have a rough idea how to plan out a program by working backwards from the result and we have an idea how to represent data in memory.
 To further clarify how to plan out a program, we need to consider the set of possible operations.

+**Summarizing**, here are the commonly-used data types:

+* integer numbers like -2, 0, 99
+* real numbers (floating-point numbers) like -2.3, 99.1932
+* strings like "Mary", "President Obama"

+And here are the commonly-used data structures:

+* ordered list
+* set (just an unordered, unique list)
+* list of lists such as tables or matrices with rows and columns
+* dictionary such as mapping a student name to their student ID; we can think of this as a table where each row in the table associates the key with a value.